-A pitfall of modern yoga schools is the emphasis on asana.
+A pitfall of modern yoga schools is the over-emphasis on physical practice/asana.
 Stiffness in the body is a very real, physical condition.
 Yet it is intimately related to rigidity in mental constructs as well.
 The opposite is true, too!
-Too much flexibility in the body is intimately related to a loss of one's own boundaries and sense of identity as it functionally relates to others in society, across a variety of different roles and interrelationships.
+Too much flexibility in the body is intimately related to a loss of one's own boundaries as they functionally relates to others in society, across a variety of different roles and relationships.
 Both ends of the spectrum deserve due attention.
-Practices on all levels, affecting more than the physical but also the mental, emotional and subtle-energy bodies, start to provide a framework and increasing sense of empowerment to the individual who approaches them with an open, sincere and discriminating heart and mind.
+Practices on all levels—attending to not only the physical but also the mental, emotional and subtle-energy bodies—start to provide a framework and increasing sense of empowerment to the individual who approaches them with an open, sincere heart and a discriminating mind.
 Even so ...

 While we benefit from all facets of practice, we easily get caught up in the distracting neediness of our immediate surroundings.
 We get pulled off center.
-I've been there and learned how to dig deeper and keep things fresh and alive.
-I'd like to be a part of helping others to do this, too!
+Nobody is immune to this.
+Yet I have learned how to dig deeper and keep things fresh and alive, and I'd like to be a part of helping others to do this, too!
 I currently teach Ashtanga-based classes at Puls Studio, a beautiful space in Langenthal.; Daya Yoga, an urban yoga community in Bern, and K3 Yoga Tribe studio (as a weekly karma yoga class for my engineering colleagues at Wingtra).
 I offer workshops that bring joy and meaning to practice.
 They can be found in the events calendar below when they post.
 In the meantime, find more insights and help in my blog and videos below, and feel free to take a peek at my yoga alliance page and my continuing education timeline.